Information Security Objectives & planning to achieve them for ISO 27001 Requirement 6.2

 Consider the objectives you want to achieve as an organisation in relation to information security.

-At Alliantist, we came up with about 7 objectives with the core one being:
+At Alliantist, the software and services company behind ISMS.online, we came up with about 7 objectives with the core one being:

 “Delivery of a secure, reliable cloud service for users and other interested parties who need confidence and assurance the platform is fit for their purpose of sharing and working with sensitive information.”